RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 component library currently includes the following elements: `button`, `input`, and `icon`.

-I’ll delve deeper into the pros and cons of using these components.

-### About web components in Astro
+### Note: about web components in Astro

 When you build web components using Lit and render them in Astro, [declarative shadow DOM](https://web.dev/articles/declarative-shadow-dom) is employed, which is fantastic.
 This feature enables the rendering of a shadow DOM without the need for JavaScript.
 This addresses our initial issue but introduces new challenges.
 Primarily, the HTML file size increases due to the output of CSS into the HTML.
-However, due to gzip compression and a sophisticated CSS parser, this is supposedly not a significant concern.
+However, due to gzip compression and smartness from the CSS parser, this is supposedly not a significant concern.
 Nevertheless, the file size grows rapidly, especially if the shadow DOM contains approximately 150 lines of CSS.